San7o/Brenta-Engine/examples/README.md

 # Examples

-This directory contains a bunch of examples for you to learn the engine's api as a reference other then the documentation.
+This directory contains a examples that showcase how to use the engine's api.

 You can run examples with the following commands:

 ```bash
 cmake -Bbuild -DBRENTA_BUILD_EXAMPLES=ON
 cmake --build build -j 4 --target load_model
 ./build/load_model
 ```

-You can use the name of the files as targets to cmake.
+The name of the target is the same as the source `.cpp` file.
+The executable expects to be run from the root directory of the project in order to resolve the asset files.